 Testing a fixed issue

-After you have fixed a routing issue with a specific call, you can go into the Call ID and run the Simulate tool to make sure any routing issues are resolved and now pass.
+After you have fixed a routing issue with a specific call, you can go into the Call ID and run the Simulate tool to ensure any routing issues get resolved and the call is now successful.

 Searching the Logs¶